lauramog/products-api/README.md

 ```
 Notice that development server is controlled by ASGI/Channels since we added 'channels' to INSTALLED_APPS in settings.
 this configuration allow us to choose between writing synchronous code and asynchronous code, or both.<br> For now, just
-Django's request, response cycle, which is synchronous cycle is implemented here.
+Django's request/response cycle, which is synchronous cycle is implemented here.

 Connect to the database